petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/designing-object-views.md

 1. Check all fields you want to include in the view table and click *Save*.

-   Available options include both [custom fields](./adding-fields-to-objects.md) and default metadata fields (i.e., ID, Author, Creation Date, Modified Date, and Workflow Status).
+   Available options include both [custom fields](./adding-fields-to-objects.md) and default system fields (i.e., ID, Author, Creation Date, Modified Date, and Workflow Status).

    ![Arrange the fields in any order you want.](./designing-object-views/images/04.png)